 Although community colleges provide more flexible schedules and lower tuition fees than other higher education institutions, students often struggle to make ends meet.
 Coping with increased mental and physical health demands, as well as facing a lack of access to adequate technology, also puts them at a disadvantage.

 The characteristics of successful community college students are diverse and versatile.
 Their skills and experiences can shape them into excellent students who make the most of their education and careers.
-Some characteristics that can set students up for success at community college include:
+Some characteristics that can inspire student success at community college include:

 The diversity present at many community colleges means student success, and the characteristics associated with it can take on many different forms.
 Each student has their own unique strengths that set them up for success, and your institution can help by providing the proper support services.